 Communicating with Council

 Do you want to share your opinion or ideas with Council?
-City Council is accessible to the public and opportunities are provided to participate in regular Council meetings.
-Your opportunities to communicate with Council include:
+City Council is accessible to the public and opportunities are provided to participate in Regular Council meetings and Committee of the Whole meetings.
+Meetings are held in City Hall, Council Chambers and the public is welcome to attend in person or via online participation.
+Find more information about public participation in Council meetings here.

 Contact Council Members Directly